ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 # Tree Construction

-A Transparency Log is a verifiable data structure that maps *label-version pairs* to cryptographic keys or other structured data.
+A Transparency Log is a verifiable data structure that maps a *label-version pair* to some unstructured data such as a cryptographic public key.
 Labels correspond to user identifiers, and a new version of a label is created each time the label's associated value changes.
-Transparency Logs have an *epoch* counter which is incremented every time a new set of label-version pairs are added.

-KT uses a *prefix tree* to establish a mapping between each label-version pair and a commitment to the label's value at that version.
+KT uses a *prefix tree* to store a mapping from each label-version pair to a commitment to the label's value at that version.
 Every time the prefix tree changes, its new root hash and the current timestamp are stored in a *log tree*.
-The benefit of the prefix tree is that it is easily searchable, and the benefit of the log tree is that it can easily be verified to be append-only.
+The benefit of the prefix tree is that it is easily searchable and the benefit of the log tree is that it can easily be verified to be append-only.
 The data structure powering KT combines a log tree and a prefix tree, and is called the *combined tree*.

-This section describes the operation of both prefix and log trees at a high level and the way that they're combined.
+This section describes the operation of prefix trees, log trees, and the combined tree structure, at a high level.
 More precise algorithms for computing the intermediate and root values of the trees are given in
 {{cryptographic-computations}}.

 ## Terminology

-Trees consist of
-*nodes*, which have a byte string as their *hash value*.
+Trees consist of *nodes*, which have a byte string as their *value*.
 A node is either a *leaf* if it has no children, or a *parent* if it has either a *left child* or a *right child*.
 A node is the *root* of a tree if it has no parents, and an *intermediate* if it has both children and parents.
 Nodes are *siblings* if they share the same parent.

 The *descendants* of a node are that node, its children, and the descendants of its children.
 A *subtree* of a tree is the tree given by the descendants of a